zeefromzee/key-test/README.md

 # Cryptographic Key Analysis Tool

-A comprehensive Python tool that performs **34 statistical and cryptographic tests** on cryptographic keys.
+A comprehensive Python tool that performs statistical and cryptographic tests on cryptographic keys.
 This tool implements the complete NIST Statistical Test Suite (15 tests) and additional advanced randomness tests (16+ tests) to evaluate the quality and security of cryptographic keys.

 **Note:** Some tests require minimum bit lengths (e.g., 1024+ bits for matrix rank test, 387,840 bits for Maurer's Universal test).
 Tests that cannot run due to insufficient bits will be automatically SKIPPED and won't count against your key's pass/fail rate.

 ## Features

-- **Complete NIST SP 800-22 Statistical Test Suite** (15 tests)
+- **Complete NIST SP 800-22 Statistical Test Suite**
   - Frequency (Monobit) Test
   - Block Frequency Test
   - Runs Test